 There are numerous civil and criminal laws used by the U.S. government to forfeit property, under many different theories that include drug proceeds, property that "facilitates" drug transactions, money laundering, domestic and international banking transactions, U.S. Customs importation violations, and firearms violations, to name just a few.

-If the U.S. government files a lawsuit, the litigation is government by Rule 26 of the Federal Rules of Civil Procedure, which outlines the rules for you and the government to exchange evidence, file reports with the Court, take depositions, etc. Click on the following link to review these rules: https://www.federalrulesofcivilprocedure.org/frcp/title-v-disclosures-and-discovery/rule-26-duty-to-disclose-general-provisions-governing-discovery/.
+If the U.S. government files a lawsuit, the litigation is governed by Rule 26 of the Federal Rules of Civil Procedure, which outlines the rules for you and the government to exchange evidence, file reports with the Court, take depositions, etc. Click on the following link to review these rules: https://www.federalrulesofcivilprocedure.org/frcp/title-v-disclosures-and-discovery/rule-26-duty-to-disclose-general-provisions-governing-discovery/.